rackerlabs/design-system/_component_design/tooltip.md

 ## Behaviors

-Tooltips can be activated via either a hover or a click on the trigger element.
+A tooltip is activated by hovering over or clicking the trigger element.

 {% endcolumn %}